 Arranging your wedding seating plan may not be the most exciting part of your wedding preparations – but it’s important.
 Get your wedding table plan right and everything is set up for a great day.
 Get it wrong and a few people are going to be rather upset!

 Why a wedding seating plan is essential

 Guests like to have the decision of where to sit made for them – it saves a lot of awkwardness on the day.
-A seating plan and place cards also makes everyone feel special – it shows you’ve thought about them personally.
+A wedding seating plan and place cards also makes everyone feel special – it shows you’ve thought about them personally.

 What if you are laying on a buffet, however?
 A seating plan is still advisable – you don’t want a melee of people juggling plates and glasses while half your guests can’t even get to the food!